-Across the seven regulatory inspections (i.e. monitoring, registration, and registration renewal) in 2021, St. Catherine's Association has demonstrated a consistently high level of compliance levels with the Health Act 2007 (Regulations 2013).
-When independently assessed by the Regulator, St. Catherine's has demonstrated an overall increase in compliant / substantially compliant judgements against assessed regulations from 97.1% in 2020 to 99.1% by end 2021.
-The Association also demonstrated a substantial reduction in "Not Compliant" judgements from 2.9% to 0.9% across all designated centers in the same period.
+Across the six regulatory inspections (i.e. monitoring, registration, and registration renewal) in 2021, St. Catherine's Association has demonstrated a consistently high level of compliance levels with the Health Act 2007 (Regulations 2013).
+When independently assessed by the Regulator, St. Catherine's has demonstrated an overall decrease in compliant / substantially compliant judgements against assessed regulations from 99.1% in 2021 to 95% by end 2022.

-Of note, the Company is now 99.1% compliant or substantially compliant with the Regulations set out in the Health Act 2007 (Regulations 2013).
-Out of 116 regulations inspected across 9 designated centers in between 5th November 2020 and end December 2021, only 1 regulations was adjudged to be Not Compliant; RAG rated Orange by the Regulator.
+Of note, the Company is now 95% compliant or substantially compliant with the Regulations set out in the Health Act 2007 (Regulations 2013).
+Out of 95 regulations inspected across 9 designated centers in between 23rd September 2021 and end December 2022, 5 regulations were adjudged to be Not Compliant; 4 RAG rated Orange and 1 rated Red by the Regulator.
 Progress updates and current status are provided in the table below.
 All identified regulatory breaches were comprehensively addressed in compliance plans submitted to, and accepted by the Regulator.